In these lessons, we will learn how to solve mixture word problems using algebra.

-Sometimes different liquids are mixed together changing the concentration of the mixture as shown in example 1, example 2 and example 3.
-At other times, quantities of different costs are mixed together as shown in example 4.
+At other times, quantities of different costs are mixed together as shown in [example 4](#mix

 We recommend using a table to organize your information for mixture problems.
 Using a table allows you to think of one number at a time instead of trying to handle the whole mixture problem at once.